lightning/bolts/07-routing-gossip.md

   2. the next 3 bytes: indicating the transaction index within the block
   3. the least significant 2 bytes: indicating the output index that pays to the channel.

+The standard human readable format for `short_channel_id` is created by printing the above components, in the order: block height, transaction index, and output index.
+Each component is printed as a decimal number, and separated from each other by the small letter `x`.
+For example, a `short_channel_id` might be written as `539268x845x1`, indicating a channel on the output 1 of the transaction at index 845 of the block at height 539268.

 A node:
   - if the `open_channel` message has the `announce_channel` bit set AND a `shutdown` message has not been sent:
     - MUST send the `announcement_signatures` message.